syntec-research/Cafca/README.md

 # Cafca

-This is the repository that contains source code for the [Cafca website](https://syntec-research.github.io/Cafca/).
-Please refer to [Dataset.md](Dataset.md) for the Cafca dataset.
+This is the repository that contains source code for the [Cafca website](https://syntec-research.github.io/Cafca/) and [Cafca dataset page](https://syntec-research.github.io/Cafca/cafca_dataset.html).
+Please refer to [Dataset.md](Dataset.md) for downloading the dataset.

 # Website License